monome/docs/norns/play.md

 PLAY

-- K3 loads file.
+- K3 loads file
-- K3 again to start.
+- K3 again to start
-- K3 again to stop.
+- K3 again to stop

 PLAY expects 48khz files (both stereo and mono supported).
 WAV, AIFF and other uncompressed header / sample formats supported by [libsndfile](http://www.mega-nerd.com/libsndfile) will work (including raw).
 FLAC also.

 REC

-- K3 to arm recording.
+- K3 to arm recording
-- K3 again to start.
+- K3 again to start
-- K3 again to stop.
+- K3 again to stop

 When you arm recording, you will have the option to name your file, with default auto-incrementing text.